|

 and yet has nothing else to offer.

-Subsequent reference to scales (with both notes flat, both notes natural, one of each),
+Subsequent reference to scales (with both notes flat, both notes natural, one

 only displaces the problem because there is no indication